Aerial view of the lighthouse at Ocracoke Island.

 Ocracoke

-Ocracoke Lighthouse on Ocracoke , North Carolina at sunset.
+Ocracoke Lighthouse on Ocracoke, North Carolina at sunset.

-Ocracoke Lighthouse in Ocracoke, North Carolina, at sunset.
+Ocracoke Lighthouse at sunset, Ocracoke, North Carolina.

 Emerald Isle